"A goal without a plan is just a wish", Antoine de Saint-Exupéry

 Go / No Go Decision of organisational leadership

-Installation of process coordination, set up of proposal development team, decision on who writes the proposal
+Installation of process coordination, set up of proposal development team, the decision on who writes the proposal

-Kick Off with proposal development team: time schedule
+Kick-Off with the proposal development team: time schedule

 Analysis / Assessment (including Partner Assessment)